 FIRST LEGO League WA

 Over two school terms, teams of students (ages 9-16) engage in two STEM problem-solving challenges.
 The Robot Challenge is building and programming a LEGO robot that completes missions on a field.
-The Research Project is to identify and solve a real-world problem.
+The Innovation Project is to identify and solve a real-world problem.
 Both challenges are undertaken with positive, collaborative principles that are celebrated at the high-energy, end-of-season competitions.

 FLL Education Research

 An experienced teacher and FLL Coach, Michael Graffin is currently undertaking his Master of Philosophy in Education at Curtin University.
 He is investigating how students develop their collaboration and communication skills by being a part of FLL.
 If you are interested in following his academic journey, we have created a Linkedin group to share resources and news.

 The strong collaborative community of practice around FLL WA is a major strength of the program.
 We are always looking for STEM-focused schools to join the growing FLL community.
 Email Tim Keely at t.Keely@curtin.edu.au to get involved.